gguait/Odin/README.md

 # Odin

-OdinClient is a versatile Forge mod tailored specifically for Hypixel Skyblock, offering a host of features designed to enhance your gameplay.
-You can access the GUI via the `/od` or `/odinclient` commands.
+Odin is a versatile Forge mod tailored specifically for Hypixel Skyblock, offering a host of features designed to enhance your gameplay.
+You can access the GUI via the `/od` or `/odin` commands.

 As far as the community is aware this mod should not break any hypixel rules but keep in mind like all skyblock modifications it is use at your own risk
 ## Features